dead-end/sec_handover/README.md

 SHELL Found password: changeit
 ```

+## Installation

+The program is currrently bound to linux operating systems, because it uses the system call `ptrace` to avoid debuging.
+It requires the lib `libgcrypt` for encryption (https://www.gnupg.org/related_software/libgcrypt/).

 ## TODO's

 * Allow dynamic arguments on the launch call like `./sec_handover -l /tmp/example.launch arg3 arg4`
+* Consider environment variables.
 * Compute an hmac over the binaries of the `sec_handover` program and store the hmac with the encrypted
 launch file.
 If the binaries are manipulated do not decrypt the program.